adobe-platform/cert-manager/BUILD-Adobe.md

 This repository is a fork of the official [cert-manager.io](https://github.com/jetstack/cert-manager.git) repository.
 The changes introduced by Adobe are strictly for building cert-manager with FIPS 140-2 compliant libraries.
 They loosely follow the guidance from the BoringSSL fork of golang when compiling with Bazel [here](https://github.com/golang/go/tree/dev.boringcrypto/misc/boring#building-from-bazel).

 Unlike the RedHat FIPS-compliant `go-toolset`, compiling cert-manager with BoringSSL means there are no kernel dependencies on FIPS libraries in order to build it.
 Thus, it can be compiled using the official Bazel image in a container from any generic build machine.
-There's no target for pushing the resulting containers from Bazel, so a separate step in the build process needs to be used to push the resulting images (and remove them from the local Docker daemon).

 A quick list of the modifications made are: